Skip to main content

 LDAP/Active DirectoryLDAP, LDAPSSynchronized or delegated authentication

-Nextedy Apps never see user passwords.
+Nextedy products never see user passwords.
 They receive the authenticated user context from Polarion’s session management layer.

 Authorization

-Nextedy Apps read Polarion’s permission model at runtime to determine what the current user is allowed to see and do.
-Apps cannot bypass or escalate Polarion permissions.
+Nextedy products read Polarion’s permission model at runtime to determine what the current user is allowed to see and do.
+The products cannot bypass or escalate Polarion permissions.
 Specifically:

-• Project access — If a user does not have access to a Polarion project, Nextedy Apps will not display data from that project.
+• Project access — If a user does not have access to a Polarion project, Nextedy products will not display data from that project.

 • Work item permissions — Read/write access to work items respects Polarion’s role-based permissions.